qlicker/qlicker/README.md

 ```
 docker run -d \
 -e ROOT_URL=http://localhost:3000 \
+-e METEOR_SETTINGS={"bucket":"a","AWSRegion":"somehwere","AWSAccessKeyId":"yourkey","AWSSecretAccessKey":"yoursecretkey"}
 -p 3000:3000 yourname/qlicker:v1.1.3
 ```

-Note that the versions of the app v1.1.3 or earlier require METEOR_SETTINGS to be specified.
+Note that the versions of the app v1.1.3 or earlier require METEOR_SETTINGS to be specified for Amazon S3 storage (new versions allow this to be set in the admin interface).

 The details on building the image are documented in https://github.com/jshimko/meteor-launchpad.